smhanov/zwibserve/README.md

 #### Redis
 Redis must be used if using more than one server instance.
 To use redis, add these lines to the zwibbler.conf file:

-    # Can be sqlite or redis
+    # Change this to redis
     Database=redis

     # If using Redis, these are the settings.